Rohit Chand: International career

-Chand is the youngest players to play the full senior level tournament for Nepal, making his debut on 23 March 2009 (16 years 22 days) against Palestine in the AFC which was later broke by Bimal Gharti Magar.
+Chand is the youngest player to play the full senior level tournament for Nepal, making his debut on 23 March 2009 (17 years 22 days) against Palestine in the AFC which was later broke by Bimal Gharti Magar.
 He also made many appearances in different age groups (U-17 and U-19 age).
 Rohit was named the vice-captain of the national team in 2015.